Connect with others who understand.

 Physical therapy can help you maintain the use of your wrists while managing PsA-related pain and stiffness.
 A licensed physical therapist will work with you to assess your mobility and movements and address your unique needs.

 Occupational therapists provide alternative ways of performing daily activities to reduce joint pain and strain.
-They will also work with you to determine whether you can use adaptive equipment or change items in your environment to help reduce stress on your joints.
-For example, replacing round doorknobs or faucet handles with lever-style handles may be helpful.
+They can work with you to figure out whether adaptive equipment or changes in your environment could help reduce stress on your joints.
+For example, replacing round doorknobs or faucet handles with lever-style handles may be helpful for painful wrists.

 A MyPsoriasisTeam Member